encoredev/encore/docs/tutorials/uptime.md

 ## 6. Publish Pub/Sub events when a site goes down

-An uptime monitoring system isn't very useful if it doesn't actually notify you when a site goes down.
+Hold on, an uptime monitoring system isn't very useful if it doesn't actually notify you when a site goes down.

 To do so let's add a [Pub/Sub topic](https://encore.dev/docs/primitives/pubsub) on which we'll publish a message every time a site transitions from being up to being down, or vice versa.